Divyat-Agrawal/Resume-Using-HTML/README.md

-Hi everyone this is simple resume website using HTML only
+Hi everyone this is simple resume website using HTML only and little bit CSS.